francheska-guzman/credit-report/proposal.md

 ### Functionality

-In the real Credit Reports web applications like Equifax, Experian, TransUnion; when a user request a credit report, the user introduce her personal information (i.e. first, initial and last name, social security number, date of birth), and the page render all her financial situation.
+In real Credit Reports web applications like Equifax, Experian, and/or TransUnion; when a user request her credit report, she introduce her personal information (i.e. first, initial and last name, social security number, date of birth) and the page render all her financial situation.

 In my Credit Report web application, the user will introduce her "identification number" in an input field, and the app will render her personal/financial information from the database ("Read" from CRUD).